 Founder Focus: Rosemary Ikpeme of MYnd Map

 Rosemary Ikpeme, is a Nigerian born Londoner with a loud laugh and a curious soul.
-She’s the creator and founder of MYnd Map.
+She’s the creator and founder of MYnd Map, a series of high-quality mindfulness, gratitude, and goal setting journals, planners, and agendas.
 Here she tells us why she founded the brand and how her award-winning MY Journals can help you focus on your dreams and become even more productive.

 What was your eureka moment?